Elikariuki/G2-13-Final_Project/Technical Report.md

 4. Network and Access Configuration:
     - Plan VNet Integration and Firewall Rules for secure connectivity.
     - Enable Azure Active Directory Authentication for secure user access.

+#### Public-facing E-commerce Application Migration

+For the migration of the front-end application, we decided that a strategy of Lift-and-Shift with gradual modernization is the best approach.
+The monolithic system of the application is detrimental to the requirements of the company in terms of scalability, uptime, and disaster recovery capabilities.
+By first using Azure Migrate and Azure Site Recovery to lift the existing system to VMs or Azure App Service, the uptime of the system is ensured during migration.
+By gradually modernizing the application and breaking it down into microservices that are containerized and orchestrated through Azure Kubernetes Services.
+We can scale each microservice as needed - furthermore, if there is a problem with one service, it can be isolated and fixed without the need to take down the entire system ensuring consistent uptime and availability.

 ### Phase 3: Execution